chima2g/be-nc-news/README.md

 ```

 - Run `npm i`
-- Follow the guide in [hosting.md](./hosting.md) to create a hosted database.
-This guide requires you to create a knexfile.js in the db folder.
-Please see [example/knexfile_prod_example.js](./example/knexfile_prod_example.js) for an example of what that should look like.
+- Follow the [hosting.md](./hosting.md) guide to create a hosted back-end API.
+This guide requires you to create a knexfile.js in the db folder which has already been created for you.

 # Routes